contactandyc/another-c-library/website/ebook/9-pool/index.md

 #endif
 ```

 There is no free method.
-You can call the allocation methods as often as you like, and they will remain valid until pool_clear or pool_destroy is called.
+You can call the allocation methods as often as you like, and the allocations will remain valid until pool\_clear or pool\_destroy is called.

 # The Simplest Implementation